Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 1. Turn on your LaserBeam driver. <a href="https://resources.sienci.com/view/lb-turning-driver-on/">Go here</a> if you want to refresh your memory on how to do this.
 If your driver doesn’t turn on, don’t necessarily attribute this to an issue with the board right away.
 First double check all these conditions are met since they are sometimes easy to forget.
 1. In gSender, navigate to the Config tab ➜ Spindle/Laser tab in the Settings and toggle the spindle/laser controls on.
    ![](/_images/_superlongboard/_upgrade/slb_up_p37_SpindleLaser-newu.jpg){.aligncenter .size-full}
-1. Back on the main screen in the bottom right corner, navigate to the Spindle/Laser tab and select “SLB_LASER” in the dropdown list.
+1. Back on the main screen in the bottom right corner, navigate to the Spindle/Laser tab and select "SLB_LASER" in the dropdown list.
 After this, flip the toggle at the top to ‘Laser’.
    ![](/_images/_superlongboard/_upgrade/slb_up_p38_SLBSpindle-newu.jpg "Note: Ensure that you are wearing your safety glasses!"){.aligncenter .size-full}
 1. Ensure your power is set to 1% and your ‘Test Duration’ to one second.
 Now when you hit the ‘Laser Test’ button your diode should momentarily emit a faint beam.
 This means that the SLB is controlling your laser successfully!
    ![](/_images/_superlongboard/_upgrade/slb_up_p39_LaserTest-newu.jpg){.aligncenter .size-full}